 There’s no fee to walk around at the monument.
 It’s free to visit.

-If you go to the top of the monument for 3,000 kip (less than one US Dollar), you can get a good 360 degree view of the city of Vientiane.
+If you go to the top of the monument you have to pay 3,000 kip (less than one US Dollar).

 How To Get To Patuxai Monument